An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Introduction

 \begin{theorem} There is an algorithm that approximately enumerates $k$-best minimal connected edge dominating sets with a constant approximation ratio in polynomial delay. \end{theorem}

 \begin{corollary} There is an algorithm that enumerates all minimal connected edge dominating sets with polynomial delay. \end{corollary}

-\textbf{Related works:} Recently, approximative approaches to enumeration have been studied.
-In the database area, a variant of $k$-best enumeration has been introduced by Fagin~\cite{DBLP:journals/jcss/FaginLN03}, called $\theta$-approximation order enumeration.
+\textbf{Related works:} Approximative approaches to enumeration have been studied.
+In the database area, a variant of $k$-best enumeration has been introduced by Fagin et al.~\cite{DBLP:journals/jcss/FaginLN03}, called \emph{$\theta$-approximation to the top $k$ answers}.
+Ajami et al.\ proposed a $\theta$-approximation order enumeration as a more strict constraint.
 For a sequence of outputs $(S_1, S_2, \ldots, S_M)$, we say that it is a $\theta$-approximation order if $\size{S_i} \le \theta \size{S_j}$ for any $i < j$.
 In this problem setting, Ajami et al.\ developed a polynomial-delay $\theta$-approximation order enumeration algorithm for weighted set covers~\cite{DBLP:conf/icde/AjamiC19}.

-Another approach of approximative enumeration is introduced by Kobayashi et al.\ and Agrawal et al., independently, called \emph{approximation enumeration}~\cite{Kobayashi:Efficient:2020,DBLP:conf/icalp/AgarwalHS021}.
+Another approach of approximative enumeration is introduced by Kobayashi et al.\ and Agrawal et al., independently.
+This approach is called \emph{approximation enumeration}~\cite{Kobayashi:Efficient:2020,DBLP:conf/icalp/AgarwalHS021}.
 In this problem setting, we enumerate all solutions with weight at most a given threshold $t$.
 However, we allow outputting a solution with weight at most $c t$.
 We call such an enumeration algorithm a $c$-approximation enumeration algorithm.
-Note that if we have a $\theta$-approximation ordered enumeration algorithm, then it is a $\theta$-approximation enumeration algorithm of the problem.
+If we have a $\theta$-approximation ordered enumeration algorithm, then it is a $\theta$-approximation enumeration algorithm of the problem.
 Thus, approximation enumeration is a relaxed version of approximation order enumeration.
-For a designing $c$-approximation enumeration algorithm, the \emph{CKS property} is important\footnote{See \cite{DBLP:journals/corr/abs-2004-09885,Cohen::2008} for the details of the definition of the CKS property.}.
+For a designing $c$-approximation enumeration algorithm, the \emph{CKS property} is important.
+See \cite{DBLP:journals/corr/abs-2004-09885,Cohen::2008} for details.
 As a remarkable result, Kobayashi et al.\ show that if the monotone property has the CKS property, then there is a polynomial delay $(c+1)$-approximation enumeration algorithm~\cite{Kobayashi:Efficient:2020}.
+Unfortunately, connected edge domination does not have the CKS property.